-Since the dawn of internet, marketing your business both online and off the has become increasingly easier.
-New ways of targeting new users has a more definitive process with technologies such as display ads, SaSS model software with free trials, and much more.
+Since the dawn of the internet, marketing your business both online and off has become increasingly easier.
+New ways of targeting new users have a more definitive process with technologies such as display ads, SaSS model software with free trials, and much more.

 This comparison will likely be a visual one as well as important factors like the 5 W's.
 (Who, What, Where, When, Why).

 Design exists not only on a desktop computer but also on any device.
 Your site needs to be visible and usable on as many devices as possible.
 The number of users visiting their favorite websites and apps from their mobile device is rising rapidly.
 Adjusting your website for the increased spike of mobile users is almost a must anymore.

 If you do support more devices, Google lets the user know if they decide to perform a Google search.
 This essentially gives the user the green light to click/tap through to the link as they know it will support the device they are currently using.

 Google search results give the user a helpful clue as to whether the website supports mobile devices or not.